VAST, VPAID, and VMAP are the protocols that ensure ad servers and video players are communicating effectively to

 From the above steps, we can conclude that the VPAID ad is just an ad that is transported through a VAST container.
 Also, if you have a player that works with VAST ads, then it can automatically handle VAST ads with VPAID creatives.
 And this proves the tags are correlated to each other for video advertising.

 Sidenote: To handle the VPAID script, some players will use VPAID API as the implementation can get quite complicated.

 Snippet of a VAST ad having a VPAID Creative:

-Currently, VPAID 3.0 is in its draft form and expected soon to be released in its final form.
+Currently, VPAID 3.0 is in its draft form and is expected soon to be released in its final form.
 Besides, VPAID is exclusively designed for video players that are capable of loading and delivering executable in-stream video ads.
 So, we suggest you ensure that the player you’re working with supports the latest version of VPAID 2.0 or if you’re building your video player then build the player to the standard VPAID specifications.

 As VPAID has complicated execution and higher chances of errors, IAB is exploring alternatives like SIMID.